Skip to main content

 Online therapy

-The rapid acceleration in digital technology and handheld devices in recent years, increased further by the events of the COVID-19 pandemic, has led us to a point where almost all counsellors and psychotherapists interact in some way with digital technology.
+There has been a rapid acceleration in digital technology and handheld devices in recent years.
+This increased further with the events of the COVID-19 pandemic.
+All of this has led us to a point where almost all counsellors and psychotherapists interact in some way with digital technology.
 If you are offering online or digital counselling sessions, you run the same risks as seeing clients in-person.

-You will want to protect your business against potential negligence claims or failure to deliver a service advertised with professional liability insurance.
-If you collect information about your clients (e.g. financial or medical) or if you record sessions, you should consider protecting your business with cyber insurance in the unfortunate event of a cyber-attack.
+You might collect information about your clients (e.g. financial or medical) or you might record sessions.
+In this case you should consider protecting your business with cyber insurance in the unfortunate event of a cyber-attack.

-Oxygen counselling insurance is designed specifically to protect counsellors and psychotherapists against any unforeseen events that could leave your business exposed to financial loss.
-We can help arrange your hypnotherapy insurance, psychologists insurance, counsellors insurance and psychotherapy insurance, all of which can be tailored to your individual requirements to suit your business needs.
+Oxygen counselling insurance is designed specifically to protect counsellors and psychotherapists.
+Our cover protects against any unforeseen events that could leave your business exposed to financial loss.
+We can help arrange:

 Real-world insight that we don't share anywhere else